The Construction Diary

 * There are indeed two gas tanks, one in each fender behind the front wheels, with a crossover, and totalling about 9-1/2 gallons.

-* The front trunk space is nearly totally useless.
-Half of it is boxed in to the top of the compartment.
 The front half is exposed to whatever comes in underneath the front end, and is not large enough for a standard spare.
-It is completely unobstructed to the nose and one can access the headlights.
-The battery is also located in front.

 * The wheelbase measures 88 inches right on.
 The averaged measured front track of 54.5 inches is close to the reported spec of 53.5 inches.